Chart Color Schemes

 Population growth drivers in Payneham South are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The Payneham South statistical area's population is estimated at approximately 1,777 as of November 2025.
-This figure represents an increase of 46 individuals (2.7%) since the 2021 Census, which reported a population of 1,731 people.
-The change was inferred from AreaSearch's estimation of the resident population at 1,724 following examination of the latest ERP data release by the ABS in June 2024, along with an additional six validated new addresses since the Census date.
-This results in a population density ratio of 3,063 persons per square kilometer, placing Payneham South (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+The population of Payneham South is estimated at around 1,791 as of February 2026.
+This reflects an increase of 60 people since the 2021 Census, which reported a population of 1,731.
+The change is inferred from AreaSearch's estimation of the resident population at 1,724 in June 2024 and validation of six new addresses since the Census date.
+This results in a population density ratio of 3,087 persons per square kilometer, placing Payneham South in the upper quartile relative to national locations assessed by AreaSearch.
 Population growth was primarily driven by overseas migration during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data released in 2023, with adjustments made using a method of weighted aggregation from LGA to SA2 levels.
-Considering projected demographic shifts, Payneham South (SA2) is expected to exhibit above median population growth nationally, with an estimated increase of 384 persons by 2041 based on aggregated SA2-level projections, reflecting a total increase of 24.6% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing weighted aggregation methods from LGA to SA2 levels.
+Considering projected demographic shifts, an above median population growth is projected for Payneham South, expected to expand by 377 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 23.2% over the 17 years.

 Frequently Asked Questions - Population